New Ulster-Scots/Ulster British Commissioner title a significant watering down?

 That the term Ulster-Scots 'Language, art and literature' as pointed out in the recent Ulster-Scots Advisory panel report consultation is a departure from the Ulster-Scots 'Language Culture and Heritage' already encompassed within the human rights framework?

-That the term 'traditions' is more commonly the term of choice of nationalism rather than unionism?
+That the term 'traditions' in this context is more often the term of choice for nationalists rather than for unionists?

-That this change is a significant undercutting of the idea that anyone in Northern Ireland is actually Ulster-Scots or Ulster British, facilitating the so called 'false consciousness' view that many people have of unionists?
+That this change is a significant undercutting of the idea that anyone in Northern Ireland is actually Ulster-Scots or Ulster British, facilitating the so called 'false consciousness' view?

 Does the DUP accept that it fumbled the ball on this issue by letting the matter slip to Westminster?